All Episodes

 It was very well written.

-They're essentially saying that even Congress couldn't do this because a Congress has already done this a number of times.
+They're essentially saying that even Congress couldn't do this because A, Congress has already done this a number of times.

-Um because like I said, that means Congress could not do a similar thing.
+That is very dangerous because like I said, that means Congress could not do a similar thing.

-Also, it's important to note that presidents have used this authority forty-three times on the Well, I have it broken down Reagan used it five times, George Herbert Walker Bush one time, Bill Clinton twelve times, George W. Bush six times, and Barack Hussein Obama nineteen times.
+Reagan used it five times, George Herbert Walker Bush one time, Bill Clinton 12 times, George W. Bush six times, and Barack Hussein Obama 19 times.

 I didn't even include Carter.

-Exactly, and and it was ne almost never litigated.
+And it was almost never litigated.

-The one Supreme Court case was eight to one in in favor of Clinton, um and and you know, even lower court decisions have made it very clear that this is not just statutory authority, but the president has the power over foreign affairs.
+And even lower court decisions have made it very clear that this is not just statutory authority, but the president has the power over foreign affairs.

 I mean, think about it.

-Could a state go and say, We feel we're adversely affected because the president has troops in Iraq and we want our soldiers home.
+Could a state go and say, we feel we're adversely affected because the president has troops in Iraq and we want our soldiers home.

 I mean, that's a federal power.